cdap-guides/cdap-workflow-guide/README.rst

 of the MapReduce programs to consume them.

-The ``PurchaseWorkflow`` encapsulates the set of MapReduce programs, which extracts the required information from the raw purchase events and computes the total purchases made by a each customer and total purchases made for a each product in a specific time range.
+The ``PurchaseWorkflow`` encapsulates the set of MapReduce programs, which extracts the required information from the raw purchase events and computes the total purchases made by each customer and total purchases made for a each product in a specific time range.
 The results of the computation are persisted in Datasets.

 Finally, the application contains a Service that exposes an HTTP endpoint to access the data stored in the Datasets.